Using the Microsoft My Sign-Ins Portal

 Don't recognize a sign-in?
 Change your password and contact the Help Desk for additional assistance.

-- Click Recent activity in the left menu.
+- Click Recent activity.

 - Review the details of a recent sign-in to your CSUF Microsoft account.
 Location can often be a helpful item to check as a sign-in from a state or country that you are not currently in can be a red flag.